SohamSabud/Boogie/README.md

 # Boogie
-A speech recognition ai model using Python
+A speech recognition ai model using Python and OpenAI